Tarawera High School

 The construction phase entailed building effectively 80% of a brand new school alongside an operational existing school campus.
 The community, staff and students were highly supportive during the build – with the project team working hard to minimise inconvenience over the course of the staged project, which took two years to complete.

-Project lead John Meredith has a proven track record with new school builds, enabling RDT Pacific to successfully open tender for the project.
-John assembled a team of consultants and subcontractors from Auckland, Rotorua, Whakatane and Tauranga: the geographic spread of the team made effective communication absolutely vital.
+RDT Pacific has a proven track record with new school builds, enabling RDT Pacific to successfully open tender for the project.
+RDT Pacific assembled a team of consultants and subcontractors from Auckland, Rotorua, Whakatane and Tauranga: the geographic spread of the team made effective communication absolutely vital.

-A common requirement on school projects, and key to this project, was to educate the Principal regarding the design and construction processes and ongoing maintenance of school buildings.
+A common requirement on school projects and the key to this project was to educate the Principal regarding the design and construction processes and ongoing maintenance of school buildings.

 The upgraded facilities now comprise 33 new teaching spaces, a performing arts theatre and a hospitality suite.
 Flexible teaching and specialist teaching spaces can be used by both the school and local community.
 For example, the Whare and Hospitality and Performing Arts Blocks are separated by a large ātea space for welcoming guests and gathering the students and community together for special events.